 false onion weed

 It doesn’t look as lush and juicy as angled onion.
 The flower stems are thinner, harder and longer.
+We’ll talk about their shape in a minute but let’s first take a closer look at the flowers:

 The flowers of false onion weed do look a bit similar to angled onion’s, but they tend to point upwards, not down.
 And they don’t have that green line in the middle of each petal.

-It’s not considered a poisonous plant and some people even eat the bulbs that it forms in the soil, although we’ve never tried it.
+False onion weed is not considered a poisonous plant and some people even eat the bulbs that it forms in the soil, although we’ve never tried it.

 snowflakes (also called snowdrops)

-Rather than a weed, snowflakes (scientific name: Leucojum aestivum) are planted in the garden for their flowers.
+Rather than being a weed, snowflakes (scientific name: Leucojum aestivum) are planted in the garden for their flowers.
 They are not edible (but they probably aren’t especially poisonous either).
-While they are a ‘look-alike’ they aren’t a ‘smell-alike’ so luckily we don’t think anyone would mix them up for long.
+While they are a ‘look-alike’ they definitely aren’t a ‘smell-alike’ so luckily we don’t think anyone would mix them up for long.

 Snowflakes also grow in similar parts of Australia as angled onion.
 You can see how you might think at first glance that you’d found an angled onion: